brysontyrrell/Example-JSS-Webhooks/README.md

 To use it, just make the script executable, and run it.
 Then create a webhook in the JSS sending RestAPIOperation events as JSON to http://hostname.company.com:8000/rest_api_operation where hostname.company.com is the host where the script is running.

 See the code comments for more details.
 Note: To install sinatra, try `sudo gem install sinatra`

+# PHP Webhook Processing

+If you want to have one Endpoint for all you Webhooks this may be the right solution for you.
+You'll just point the JSON-Body to JSSWebHook->processHook($JSON) and all Callbacks you registered before for this Webhook will be executed.

+Please study the Code and the Usage.sample Code before you actually use this, it will be better explained inthere ;)

+Filtering based on all Data within the Webhook request itself is possible, so you could just listen to any webhook containing your computer "Charly's iMac".
+The less filters you define the more webhook events you get.

+This is free to use, edit, redistribute.
+But there may be bugs, you got the code, fix them yourself (and please report back).